 But the same report also drops a tantalizing hint – “Cartoonist Dave Breger, who was drafted into the Army in 1941, is credited with coining the name with his comic strip titled G.I.
 Joe,” published in a weekly military-themed publication called Yank, circa 1942.

 Yank was a magazine concept proposed to the U.S. Army in 1942 and had a run that lasted until 1945.
 The magazine’s run was short compared to long-lasting publications like Rolling Stone, and its three-year run may or may not have helped push the term G.I. into a wider usage among the troops, but that is speculation.

 What is more likely is that the term became used by troops after being exposed to it in basic training from an unlikely source.
 According to History.com, “A popular theory links the term to the early 20th century, when ‘G.I.’ was stamped on military trash cans and buckets.”

 That particular G.I. does indeed stand for “galvanized iron” as discussed above.
-One book discussing evolution of certain parts of the English language, Origins of the Specious: Myths and Misconceptions of the English Language, notes that later the term was reinterpreted to mean “government issue.”
+One book discussing the evolution of certain parts of the English language, Origins of the Specious: Myths and Misconceptions of the English Language, noted later the term was reinterpreted to mean “government issue.”

 The term wasn’t always used as a positive; some troops used it to refer to the fact that they felt like part of a mass production line, with soldiers being the product.
 And top military brass hasn’t always been fond of the term, either–American Heritage magazine reports an incident where Col. Roger O. Egeberg earned the displeasure of General Douglas MacArthur by casually referring to troops as GIs.